Vallabhbhai Patel

-Early life and career
+Early life and background

 Vallabhbhai Jhaverbhai Patel, one of the six children of Jhaverbhai Patel and Ladba, was born in Nadiad, Gujarat.
-He followed Vaishnavism and belonged to Pushtimarg sect of Mahaprabhu Vallabhacharya and took the diksha from the descendant of Vallabhacharya.
 Patel's date of birth was never officially recorded; Patel entered it as 31 October on his matriculation examination papers.
-He belonged to the Leva Patel community of Central Gujarat, although after his fame, both Leva Patel and Kadava Patidar have claimed him as one of their own.
+He belonged to the Patidars, specifically the Leva Patel community of Central Gujarat; although after his fame, both Leva Patel and Kadava Patidar have claimed him as one of their own.

 Patel travelled to attend schools in Nadiad, Petlad, and Borsad, living self-sufficiently with other boys.
 He reputedly cultivated a stoic character.
 A popular anecdote recounts that he lanced his own painful boil without hesitation, even as the barber charged with doing it trembled.
 When Patel passed his matriculation at the relatively late age of 22, he was generally regarded by his elders as an unambitious man destined for a commonplace job.
 Patel himself, though, harboured a plan to study to become a lawyer, work and save funds, travel to England, and become a barrister.
 Patel spent years away from his family, studying on his own with books borrowed from other lawyers, passing his examinations within two years.
 Fetching his wife Jhaverba from her parents' home, Patel set up his household in Godhra and was called to the bar.
 During the many years it took him to save money, Patel – now an advocate – earned a reputation as a fierce and skilled lawyer.
 The couple had a daughter, Maniben, in 1903 and a son, Dahyabhai, in 1905.
 Patel also cared for a friend suffering from the Bubonic plague when it swept across Gujarat.
 When Patel himself came down with the disease, he immediately sent his family to safety, left his home, and moved into an isolated house in Nadiad (by other accounts, Patel spent this time in a dilapidated temple); there, he recovered slowly.